Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/gitlab_ci_demo.md

 ## Workarounds for IPv6

-New bwCloud VMs only support IPv6 by default.
+VMs on bwCloud-OS only support IPv6 by default.
 Asking for IPv4 for a specific VM might be possible via the [helpdesk](https://bw-support.scc.kit.edu/).
 A few workarounds are needed to make the GitLab runner work in this IPv6-only environment.

 First, we need to start Docker with `-e GODEBUG="netdns=go+ipv6"`.
 This is related to Go prioritizing IPv4 connections.

 We also need to tell Docker to use the host network stack.
 We also need to replace the helper image with [the one from Docker Hub](https://hub.docker.com/r/gitlab/gitlab-runner-helper) (tag depends on the GitLab version, e.g., [x86_64-v18.8.0](https://hub.docker.com/layers/gitlab/gitlab-runner-helper/x86_64-v18.8.0/images/sha256-9b95c50a9b4b49dd5be9ea9e2191164b649f33f94cc81886a517e846ae4096ee)), since [`registry.gitlab.com` does not support IPv6](https://gitlab.com/gitlab-com/gl-infra/production-engineering/-/issues/18058).
-You can start without this setting, and see which image GitLab is trying to pull).
+You can start without this setting, and see which image GitLab is trying to pull.
 Edit the `[runners.docker]` section in `/srv/gitlab-runner/config/config.toml`:

 ```toml
   helper_image = "gitlab/gitlab-runner-helper:x86_64-v18.8.0"